 Your Options for Legally Ending Your Marriage

-Below are the paths to end a marriage in Ohio.
+There are two paths to end your marriage in Ohio: Litigation or Dissolution.

 Understanding the difference can help you choose the approach that feels right for your family.